 First, Java is simple thanks to its coding style, which is very clean and easy to understand.
 Also, it doesn’t use complex and difficult features of other languages, such as the concept of explicit pointers.

-Since it's based on familiar languages like C++ and contains many features of these languages, Java is considered familiar.
+Finally, Java is familiar since it’s based on existing languages like C++ and incorporates many features from these languages.

 4.8.
 High Performance